-Many in the farming community struggle in silence from difficulties which are out of their control and although we in Lloyds Bank recognise the effects of these challenges and the uncertainties faced by farmers, they often shy away from putting their hand up for help and support –even when it’s most needed.
+A life in farming comes with many uncertainties.
+From commodity prices to bad weather, it’s impossible to plan for every eventuality.
+Many in the farming community struggle in silence to cope with difficulties which are out of their control.
+Although we recognise the effects of these challenges and the issues faced by farmers, some shy away from putting their hand up for help and support –even when it’s most needed.

-In addition to the specialist support available from a Lloyds Bank Agriculture Relationship Manager, help is available from the Royal Agricultural Benevolent Institution (R.A.B.I), a welfare charity that offers financial support to working farmers, farmworkers, and retired farmers.
-Founded in 1860 by Essex farmer John Mechi, R.A.B.I’s expert assistance is offered in absolute confidence in a wide range of ways to help all ages through a multitude of different difficulties.
+In addition to the specialist support available from our Agriculture Relationship Managers, help is available from the Royal Agricultural Benevolent Institution (R.A.B.I).
+The farming sector’s oldest and largest charity offers financial support, practical care and guidance to farming people of all ages and their dependants.
+Founded in 1860 by Essex farmer John Mechi, R.A.B.I’s tailored support is offered in absolute confidence in a wide range of ways.

 Vocational training grants can also be given to established working farmers, which can be a significant benefit to those who are not making enough income from the farm alone to earn a living.
 It enables them to build upon their existing skills and experience, or learn new skills, to gain qualifications leading to secondary employment to supplement the farm income.

 When you call R.A.B.I you’ll speak to a member of a dedicated team in Oxford.
 Making that first call –and talking about personal things with someone you don’t know –might sound daunting.
 However, it’s 100% confidential, so you’ll be free to discuss what’s on your mind without judgement.
 No information will be disclosed to third parties without explicit permission.
 It’s likely that following that initial call R.A.B.I will arrange for a regional welfare officer to visit you.
 This allows you to build a relationship with someone who’s on your side –and wants to help you find the best solutions to your problems.
 Again, confidentiality is assured every step of the way so you’ve absolutely nothing to lose and everything to gain.